Edgar Contreras (surgeon)

-Edgar Contreras (born May 15, 1961) is a Dominican doctor and plastic surgeon, and aspiring politician.
+Edgar Contreras (born May 15, 1961) is a Dominican plastic surgeon, doctor, and aspiring politician.

 Education

 Contreras began his studies in medicine, at the Universidad Pedro Henríquez Ureña, and completed his career at the Universidad Iberoamericana (UNIBE) in Santo Domingo, where he obtained his title of Doctor in Medicine.
+He later pursued his professional studies in Rio de Janeiro, Brazil to later practice in the Dominican Republic.

 Career

 In 2005, Contreras founded the Clínica de Cirugía Estética Plástica Contreras, which offered plastic surgery services for 9 years.
 In 2013 and 2014, his clinic was recognized by the Latin American Quality Institute as an Enterprise of Excellence.
 Aside of its medical work, the clinic has been involved in social endeavors in the community.

 Contreras currently serves as president of the Administration Council of Be Center.
 He is also an active member of the Brazilian Society of Plastic Surgery and the Dominican Academy of Plastic Surgery.

 Charity work

 In 2012, Contreras started the Pirámides Populares Foundation, with the purpose of promoting the development of empoverished communities.
 He also started the project Liderazgo Juvenil to promote the empowerment and development of youth in the Dominican Republic.
 Contreras is also a founding partner of Eco-Club, which promotes ecotourism and preservation of the environment.

 Contreras started a foundation under the name of Dr. Edgar Contreras Foundation.
 According to the doctor, its main goal is the "community development".
 In September 2015, the foundation signed an agreement with the National Federation for Small and Medium Enterprises to further the inclusion of communities in the national economy.
 Aside of this, the foundation has been involved in other charity works.